Photo Credit: Lizzie Baker

 Artist Statement

 I am inspired by human relationships, human interaction, and how we connect.
 How is it possible to live in such a large world and constantly be reveled by the smallness?
 Does every action create a reaction and how does that relate to the pathway of one’s life?
 These are questions I constantly seek to investigate in my movement, while bridging the communication between the artist and the audience.
 I strive to create and project engaging, captivating, intellectual work.
-I find working with film, projections and multi-media, one more extension of dance that can reach an audience effectively.
+I find working with film, projections and multi-media, one more extension of dance that can reach an audience effectively and accessibly.

 My research at large is a multi-faceted trajectory of both dance accessibility through technology and social issues rooted in intersectional feminism.
 Both of these topics, for me, have operated in a cyclical approach.
 One element leads into the next, which informs the other.